yvankmc/Youtube-Data-Analysis-/README.md

 # Youtube-Data-Analysis
 📊 YouTube Data Analysis

-This project performs an end-to-end exploratory data analysis (EDA) on YouTube data to understand video performance, audience engagement, and channel-level trends.
+This project performs an end-to-end exploratory data analysis (EDA) on YouTube data to understand channel-level trends and why they have so many subscribers.

-The analysis covers data cleaning, feature exploration, visualization, and insight generation using Python and popular data analysis libraries.
+The analysis covers feature exploration, visualization, and insight generation using Python and popular data analysis libraries.

+The project was originally made in July of 2025

 # In this project, I:

-📥 Worked with raw YouTube datasets containing video and channel statistics
+📥 Worked with a YouTube dataset containing video and channel statistics from the Top Youtubers

 📊 Analyzed relationships between these metrics